When planning your trip to Radium there’s no reason to leave your best friend behind.

 Nipika Mountain Resort

 Not only does Nipika Mountain Resort offer pet-friendly accommodations, but with over 100 k.m. of trails and an open meadow, your furry friend will experience a vacation like no other!
 Pets are a part of the Nipika family, so bring everyone along when you visit.
 Have a larger animal in mind?
 They have horse stables on site, so they are welcome, too.

 Located 30 minutes from Radium Hot Springs, bordering Kootenay National Park, Nipika means truly unlimited summer fun.
 Walk, hike, or run the web of well-maintained trails that provide a wonderfully diverse and scenic experience through dense forest, across meadows of wildflowers, and along the river.

 Be sure to include some time on two wheels while you’re there!
 Regardless your skill level, Nipika offers mountain bike terrain that ranges from beginner to expert and is described as smooth, flowy, rooty, and technical.

-Dinner: a day on the trails around Radium will leave you in the mood for a great meal.
+A day on the trails around Radium will leave you in the mood for a great meal.
 If you’re not up for cooking at camp, a delicious meal in town awaits you in one of the many fine restaurants Radium has to offer.

-Additional Hotels and Lodges that Welcome Dogs
+Hotels and Lodges that Welcome Dogs